-Center for Human Genetics University Hospitals Case Medical Center
+Center for Human Genetics University Hospitals Cleveland Medical Center

-The Center for Human Genetics is located at 1500 Lakeside.
-Patients are also seen at a number of satellite clinics throughout northeast Ohio such as UH Landerbrook Health Center, UH Minhoff Health Center, UH Ahuja Medical Center, UH Mentor Health Center, UH St John Medical Center, UH Midtown, and UH Westlake Health Center.
+The Center for Human Genetics is located at University Hospitals main campus, in Lakeside building, suite 1500.
+Genetics clinics are also held at a number of satellite clinics throughout northeast Ohio, including UH Landerbrook Health Center, UH Minhoff Health Center, UH Ahuja Medical Center, UH Mentor Health Center, UH St John Medical Center, UH Midtown, and UH Westlake Health Center.
 The Center's vision is to achieve excellence in three areas of human medical genetics: patient care, research and education.
 By combining these three areas, the Center provides unique opportunities for research collaboration and excellent education of residents, fellows and graduate students.
-The Center for Human Genetic Laboratory is located in the W.O.
+The Center for Human Genetics Laboratory is located in the W.O.
 Walker Building.
 The Center for Human Genetics is under the direction of Dr. Wynshaw-Boris.
 The Center's Medical Director is Anna Mitchell, MD, PhD.
-There are seven board certified clinical geneticists including two who are board certified in biochemical genetic, one in clinical molecular genetics and one in cytogenetics and seven board certified genetic counselors.
-In addition, there is a nutritionist, as well as laboratory technologists / technicians and support staff members.
-Additionally, there are two board certified OB clinical geneticists whose primary appointments are in the Department of OB/GYN and who oversee care of high risk prenatal patients.
+There are ten board certified genetic counselors, and nine board certified clinical geneticists at the Center for Human Genetics.
+In addition, there is a metabolic dietician, a metabolic nurse, and support staff members.
+In addition, there are two board certified OB clinical geneticists whose primary appointments are in the Department of OB/GYN and who oversee care of high risk prenatal patients.